srujan00123/wiki_dev/README.md

 **Bi-directional Wiki Synchronization for Frappe Apps**

-Automatically sync markdown files in your app's `/docs` folder with Frappe Wiki Pages.
+Developer tooling that extends the Frappe Wiki app to automatically sync markdown files in your app's `/docs` folder with Wiki Pages.
 Supports folder-based organization with complete bi-directional sync.

+> **Note**: This app requires the Frappe Wiki app to be installed first as it extends its functionality.

 ## Features